Proven-Paradox/shaper-system/Handbook.md

 Cost 2 MP
 Damage: 0
 Special: If this spell hits the target, they are Provoked by you for one turn.
-You may choose to use your Mental Defense - 10 instead of your Mental Attack for this spell.
+You may choose to use your Mental Defense Bonus instead of your Mental Attack for this spell.
 Description: Draw an opponent's attention.
 This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or otherwise force opponents to focus on you.

 #### Cleanse